 You may find yogurt and kefir at any grocery store.
 Make sure to buy organic and avoid added sugar and artificial ingredients.
 If you are intolerant to dairy or avoid dairy for other reasons, you may find dairy-free yogurt and kefir options made from coconut milk or nut milk.
 These dairy-free options are also fantastic gut-friendly foods.
 Trader Joy sells delicious cashew nuts kefir, it is delicious and what a great alternative to dairy!

 You may remember waving dandelion crowns as a kid.
 As an adult, you can use green leaves as a gut-health food that grows everywhere in the spring.
 Yes, the dandelions in your backyard are gut-nourishing free food.
 Dandelion greens may help to improve gastric motility relaxing the muscles between your stomach and small intestines.
-It is powerful cholegogic (stimulates bile production and drainage).
+It is a powerful cholegogic (stimulates bile production and drainage).
 As a result, this ubiquitous plant will improve your digestion and prevent leaky gut syndrome.
 Dandelions may reduce inflammation balance your blood sugar, and lower blood pressure.

 Dandelions are versatile and nutritious.
 You can eat their stems, roots, and flowers.
 They serve as a beautiful garnish on your salads and dishes and make gut-nourishing tea.